 Even in the cases where the work was completed, there were some other flaws in the product that prevented the work for being used.

 For example, it was the wrong thing to do, not documented, did not meet the requirements, was too unreliable, etc.

 Instead of trying to find the lowest cost, small companies should focus on the highest value.

 In our study, a substantial number of small companies chose to never outsource anything.

-This strategy correlated strongly with increase in cost and risk when compared to those small companies that chose to outsource all product development or a combination of in house and outsourcing.
+This strategy correlated strongly with an increase in cost and risk when compared to those small companies that chose to outsource all product development or a combination of in-house and outsourcing.

 This correlation should come as no surprise.
 It is very difficult for a small company to have the resources needed to be world class in product development.